I have a row of Daffodils right outside my house and they are so pretty during the Springtime when they are in full bloom.

 Glue – I use Tacky Glue

 Floral Wire and Tape – I actually just use green masking tape like this one.
-There’s lots of floral stems and wire options.
+There are lots of floral stems and wire options.

 Template – I’ve included my Paper Lily templates in my resource library.